In-Depth Analysis

 There is a detailed FAQ section with in-depth responses that help resolve many issues without contacting a service agent.
 Video sections that walk the user through specific processes are also available.

-Overall, the efficiency of M1’s customer service is above average, earning it a 3.5/5 rating.
+Overall, the efficiency of M1’s customer service is above average.
 Note, however, that M1 is not an advisory service and cannot give investment advice.

 Some people like to grab the proverbial bull by the horns and navigate the investment seas on their own, right down to every single deposit and reinvestment.
 For others, constantly monitoring these processes and manually building portfolios can be somewhat overwhelming.